 - DIY Project Ideas

 - Step-by-Step Guides

 - Inspirational Photo Galleries

 Whether you’re rewiring an old lamp, installing a new doorbell, or adding another outlet to a wall, the first step to this sort of do-it-yourself maintenance project often involves stripping the sheathing from the wire.
 While this introduction to electrical work may seem scary, it’s a skill that’s not hard to master.
-Specialty tools can help you with the task, but aren’t a necessity—you can still get by just fine without them with a little bit of practice.
-Learn how to strip any type of wire with whatever tools you have on hand, and you’ll soon be tackling future home wiring tasks with confidence.
+Specialty tools can help you with the task, but aren’t a necessity; you can still get by just fine without them with a little bit of practice.
+Learn how to strip wire—any type, using whatever tools you have on hand—and you’ll soon be tackling future home wiring tasks with confidence.

 MATERIALS & TOOLS